xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 The XMTP client provided by the SDK requires a user's signature to decrypt their keys needed for invitation and message encryption.
 This process must be repeated when starting a new session since there is no secure place in the browser to persist decrypted keys.

-If you are using the JavaScript client SDK, you might consider [manually handling private key storage](/docs/client-sdk/javascript/tutorials/quickstart#manually-handling-private-key-storage), but only with the understanding that this approach requires the utmost care.
+If you are using the JavaScript client SDK, you might consider [manually handling private key storage](/docs/client-sdk/javascript/tutorials/quickstart#manually-handling-private-key-storage), but only with the understanding that this approach **requires the utmost care**.

 Based on developer and community feedback, we are researching more robust approaches to secure key management.